brotatotes/bht-automation/bht gen 3/Luke/Chapter 1/Luke 1 73 bht.md

 # Luke 1:73 Commentary Help Text

 ## BHT:
-God's promise to Abraham and his descendants is fulfilled through Jesus Christ, as stated in the oath recorded in Genesis.
-This oath, which God swore by himself, emphasizes the certainty and faithfulness of his commitment.
-Jesus embodies both grace and truth, signifying the completion of the covenant of mercy.
-As the Messiah, he brings redemption, allowing his people to possess victory over their enemies.
-Indeed, all the aspects of God's covenant find fulfillment in Jesus, the promised Seed.
+The whole work and kingdom of Messiah is a mercy pledged on oath to Abraham and his seed.
+Through Jesus Christ, grace and fidelity to the promise of blessing are realized.
+The oppression of the Gentiles is in Zacharias' mind, although his understanding of the spiritual Israel may not be as clear as Paul's.
+The oath signifies the firmness and sacredness of God's truth, sealing His covenant of mercy.
+Doubting the fulfillment of God's promises shows ingratitude and insult to His holy name.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown:
-1. "The whole work and kingdom of Messiah is represented as a mercy pledged on oath to Abraham and his seed, to be realized at an appointed period"
+1. "The whole work and kingdom of Messiah is represented as a mercy pledged on oath to Abraham and his seed, to be realized at an appointed period."
-2. "Grace, or the thing promised; but 'truth,' or fidelity to the promise, are said to 'come by Jesus Christ'"
-3. "Hence, not only 'grace,' or the thing promised; but 'truth,' or fidelity to the promise, are said to 'come by Jesus Christ'"
+2. "Hence, not only 'grace,' or the thing promised; but 'truth,' or fidelity to the promise, are said to 'come by Jesus Christ' ( :-)."

 ### Albert Barnes:
-1. "The oath is recorded in Genesis 22:16-17.
-It was an oath in which God swore by himself...that he would surely bless Abraham and his posterity."
+1. "This oath is recorded in Genesis 22:16-17...that he would surely bless Abraham and his posterity."
-2. "It was an oath...that promise was now to be entirely fulfilled by the coming of the Messiah."
+2. "It was an oath in which God swore by himself...that promise was now to be entirely fulfilled by the coming of the Messiah."
-3. "That promise was now to be entirely fulfilled by the coming of the Messiah."
+3. "God swore by himself...that he would surely bless Abraham and his posterity."

 ### John Calvin:
-1. "The oath is mentioned, for the purpose of expressing more fully the firmness and sacredness of his truth: for such is his gracious condescension, that he deigns to employ his name for the support of our weakness."
-2. "If his bare promises do not satisfy us, let us at least remember this confirmation of them; and if it does not remove all doubt, we are chargeable with heinous ingratitude to God, and insult to his holy name."
+1. "If his bare promises do not satisfy us, let us at least remember this confirmation of them; and if it does not remove all doubt, we are chargeable with heinous ingratitude to God, and insult to his holy name."
+2. "The oath is mentioned, for the purpose of expressing more fully the firmness and sacredness of his truth: for such is his gracious condescension, that he deigns to employ his name for the support of our weakness."
-3. "To give to us Zacharias does not enumerate the several points of God’s covenant, but shows that God’s purpose, in dealing so kindly and mercifully with his people, was to redeem them."
+3. "God’s purpose, in dealing so kindly and mercifully with his people, was to redeem them."

 ### Philip Schaff:
 1. "The oath.
-This explains the word 'covenant' in Luke 1:72.
-God's covenant of mercy had been sealed by an oath."
+This explains the word ‘covenant’ in Luke 1:72."
+2. "God’s covenant of mercy had been sealed by an oath."
-2. "The Abrahamic covenant becomes prominent as the coming of the Messiah draws near."
+3. "The Abrahamic covenant becomes prominent as the coming of the Messiah draws near."
-3. "Comp.
-Galatians 3:0."

 ### Archibald T. Robertson:
 1. "The oath which he sware (ορκον ον ωμοσεν)."